acarusillo/learningmateriallist/README.md

 ## College Coursework
-- [ ] CS-255 System Analysis and Design: Project 2 in progress.
-Discussion responses completed.
+- [ ] CS-255 System Analysis and Design: Project 2 is in progress.
+Discussion Week 8 is in progress.
+8-2 Assignment is in progress.

 ## Completed